keyboard help

 • Alt Key Codes (also called Alt number or altnum)

 • Those who use only a few characters, but often and in many applications, may prefer to keep the default United States English keyboard and memorize a few Alt key codes.
 This method uses the Alt key plus a four digit number entered via the numeric keypad, with Num Lock on.
 The modified letter appears after the keys are pressed and released.
 For touch-typers, the disadvantage is having to move their hands to the number pad on the right of the keyboard.
 Examples follow.
-Anecdotal evidence suggests that this works in most program, even in email and filenames.
-[QUESTION re Gmail, January 2010: Has anyone noticed that ALT + 148 no longer creates ö or Ö?
-My contact info is at bottom.]
+Anecdotal evidence suggests that this works in most programs, even in email and filenames.
+Note that some laptops have a "hidden" numeric keypad.

 • ALT + 0224 = à ALT + 0225 = á